-4. The following table shows the distinguish way of distinctive criteria level of automated driving for the purpose of WP.29 activities to date, considering the results of discussions so far and the assumed use cases.
+4. The following table shows distinctive criteria of level of automated driving for the purpose of WP.29 activities to date, considering the results of discussions so far and the assumed use cases.
 This table should be reconsidered appropriately in accordance with each concept of automated driving system to be placed on the market in the future.

-driver Object and Event Detection and Response (OEDR) by the driver The driver may not perform secondary activities Object and Event Detection and Respo The driver may perform secondary act ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Monitor by Driver Monitor by Driver (a) Monitor by Driver (b) Monitor by System (Return to Driver Control on System Request) Monitor by System Full Time under defined use case Monitor by System only Ref.
+Object and Event Detection and Response (OEDR) by the driver The driver may not perform secondary activities Object and Event Detection and Response (OEDR) by the system The driver may perform secondary activities Monitor by Driver Monitor by Driver (a) Monitor by Driver (b) Monitor by System (Return to Driver Control on System Request) Monitor by System Full Time under defined use case Monitor by System only Ref.
 SAE Level (J3016) 1 2 3 4 5 Outline of Classification System takes care of longitudinal or lateral control.
-Monitoring by the driver. longitudinal and lateral control.
-Monitoring by driver necessary because the system is not able to detect all the situations in the ODD.
-The driver shall be able to intervene at any time.
-The system is able to cope with all dynamic driving tasks within its Operational Design Domain (ODD) or will otherwise transition to the driver offering sufficient lead time (driver is fallback).
+Monitoring by the driver.
+The system takes longitudinal and control.
+Monitoring by d necessary becaus is not able to det situations in the The driver shall intervene at any lateral river se the system ect all the ODD. be able to The system is able to cope with all dynamic driving tasks within its Operational Design Domain (ODD) or will otherwise transition to the driver offering sufficient lead time (driver is fallback).
 The system drives and monitors (specific to the ODD) the environment.
 The system detects system limits and issues a transition demand if these are reached.
 The Level 3 system is e.g. not expected to provide a corridor for emergency vehicle access or to follow hand signals given by traffic enforcement officers.
 The driver needs to remain sufficiently vigilant as to acknowledge and react on these situations (e. g. when he hears the sirens of an emergency vehicle in close vicinity).
 The system is able to cope with any situations in the ODD (fallback included).
 The driver is not necessarily needed during the specific use-case, e. g.
 Valet Parking/ Campus Shuttle.
 The system may however request a takeover if the ODD boundaries are reached (e.g. motorway exit).
 The system is able to cope with any situations on all road types, speed ranges and environmental conditions.
 No driver necessary.